PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 Below we describe how to generate the phenotype file (.cls).

-Enrichment Map represents the magnitude of the enrichment score for a gene set through node colour intensity (Results Panel in Figure 3, labels E and F).
+Enrichment Map represents the magnitude of the enrichment score for a gene set through node colour intensity ('Results Panel', Figure 2, labels E and F).
 Furthermore, enrichment in the 'test' and 'baseline' classes/categories are indicated by red and blue colouring, respectively.
 Thus, for the TCGA-OV data, gene sets enriched in the 'mesenchymal' samples are increasingly red while gene sets enriched in the 'immunoreactive' samples are increasingly blue.

 #### Phenotype file layout